JanHerca/urantiapedia/output/wikijs/en/article/Gary_Deinstadt/Religion_of_One_Luz_y_Vida.md

 When we consider the successes and failures of past revelations, we can determine that the fifth epochal revelation alone will hardly give rise to a race, a language, or a religion.
 Dalamatia only lasted 300,000 years and soon fell apart once the rebellion broke out.
 Adam and Eve's mission basically failed.
 Machiventa's bestowal was an emergency mission.
 We ended up crucifying our own Creator Son and it seems too soon to predict how far the Urantia Papers will take us.
 It seems that before we can come close to having one religion, one language, etc., more revelation and more spiritual pressure from above is going to be needed.

-_The Urantia Book_ tells us that, if we compare ourselves to a normal evolutionary world, we are probably closer to resembling the post-Adamic age. “_Great ethical advancement characterizes this era; the brotherhood of man is the goal of its society._“ [UB 52:3.12](/en/The_Urantia_Book/52#p3_12) Also in the post-Adamic age, it is said that these ages are characterized by new revelations of truth, and that ”_the Most Highs of the constellations begin to rule in the affairs of men.
-Truth is revealed up to the administration of the constellations._” [UB 52:3.11](/en/The_Urantia_Book/52#p3_11)
+_The Urantia Book_ tells us that, if we compare ourselves to a normal evolutionary world, we are probably closer to resembling the post-Adamic age. “_Great ethical advancement characterizes this era; the brotherhood of man is the goal of its society._“ <a id="a76_253"></a>[UB 52:3.12](/en/The_Urantia_Book/52#p3_12) Also in the post-Adamic age, it is said that these ages are characterized by new revelations of truth, and that ”_the Most Highs of the constellations begin to rule in the affairs of men.
+Truth is revealed up to the administration of the constellations._” <a id="a76_553"></a>[UB 52:3.11](/en/The_Urantia_Book/52#p3_11)

 Almost at the end of the next magisterial age of a normal planet, it is read: «_There are no race or color problems; literally all nations and races are of one blood.
-The brotherhood of man flourishes, and the nations are learning to live on earth in peace and tranquillity._“ [UB 52:4.1](/en/The_Urantia_Book/52#p4_1) In the age after the bestowing Son, it is said: ”_Under the spiritual influence of these ages, human character undergoes tremendous transformations and experiences phenomenal development.
-It becomes possible to put the golden rule into practical operation._“ [UB 52:5.8](/en/The_Urantia_Book/52#p5_8) ”_There are many nations, mostly determined by land distribution, but only one race, one language, and one religion._" [UB 52:5.10](/en/The_Urantia_Book/52#p5_10) Is it possible right now to put the golden rule into practice?
+The brotherhood of man flourishes, and the nations are learning to live on earth in peace and tranquillity._“ <a id="a78_277"></a>[UB 52:4.1](/en/The_Urantia_Book/52#p4_1) In the age after the bestowing Son, it is said: ”_Under the spiritual influence of these ages, human character undergoes tremendous transformations and experiences phenomenal development.
+It becomes possible to put the golden rule into practical operation._“ <a id="a78_578"></a>[UB 52:5.8](/en/The_Urantia_Book/52#p5_8) ”_There are many nations, mostly determined by land distribution, but only one race, one language, and one religion._" <a id="a78_739"></a>[UB 52:5.10](/en/The_Urantia_Book/52#p5_10) Is it possible right now to put the golden rule into practice?

 ### In preparation for the second revelation on Urantia, what had to happen or be in place before Adam and Eve arrived?